leon-ai/docs.getleon.ai/docs/packages-modules.md

 ## Create a Module

 ::: tip
-Creating a module is one of the best way to contribute in Leon!
+- Creating a module is one of the best way to contribute in Leon!
 Before doing that, please make sure you review [this document](https://github.com/leon-ai/leon/blob/develop/.github/CONTRIBUTING.md) <3
+- For example, you could think about creating a todo list module *(for such module, the Leon's NLP should be improved)*.
+Check out the [roadmap](https://roadmap.getleon.ai) to see what is in the pipeline.

-Don't hesitate to [open an issue](https://github.com/leon-ai/leon/issues/new/choose) if you have any questions.
+- Don't hesitate to [open an issue](https://github.com/leon-ai/leon/issues/new/choose) if you have any questions.
 :::

 Each module is included in a package *(e.g. `packages/{PACKAGE NAME}/{MODULE NAME}.py`)*.

+### Steps

+Here are the basics steps to create a module.
+For those steps, we will take a tweets grabber module as example.

+#### 1. Define the Purpose

+> - I want to create a tweets grabber module.
+When I say or write:
+> ```
+> Grab my latest tweets
+> ```
+> - I want Leon tells me my 5 latest tweets with the stats for each.
-If your module does not correspond to an existing package, then feel free to create a new package.
+> - It seems this module does not correspond to any existing package (category).
+So I create the Twitter package by creating the `packages/twitter` folder.
-To do so, choose a package name and make sure it follows the [package directory structure](#directory-structure).
+> - To do so, I make sure it follows the [package directory structure](#directory-structure) and contains the required files mentioned in that structure.

+#### 2. Name Your Module

+> - I choose to name my module `Tweets Grabber`.

+#### 3. Write the Code

+> - To request the Twitter API, I need API credentials.
+So I set the Twitter API key(s) in the `packages/twitter/config/config.json` file I previously created in the step 1.
+> - In addition, I create the `packages/twitter/tweetsgrabber.py` file and I write the code for my module.
+> - While I'm writing the code, from the project directory I use the following command:
+> ```bash
+> PIPENV_PIPFILE=bridges/python/Pipfile pipenv run python bridges/python/main.py en twitter tweetsgrabber "Grab my latest tweets"
+> # It executes my module
+> ```

+#### 4. Write the Tests

+> - Now that I'm satisfied with my module, I create the `packages/twitter/test/tweetsgrabber.spec.js` file.
+> - I write my [module unit tests](#test-a-module) in that file.

+#### 5. Share

+> - I share my module to the world by [contributing](https://github.com/leon-ai/leon/blob/develop/.github/CONTRIBUTING.md).

 ### Naming Convention